Skip to Content

 Flamingo’s wildlife habitat

-It’s the personal items recovered and the stories behind actual Titanic passengers that make this exhibit hit home.
+It’s the personal items and the stories behind actual Titanic passengers that make this exhibit hit home.

 A large section of titanic's hull hangs vertically from the ceiling.

 Discovering King Tut’s Tomb: A new attraction at the Egyptian-themed Luxor, Discovering King Tut’s Tomb allows guests to re-live Howard Carter’s career-defining discovery.
-Your kids will be able to explore passageways, see a replica burial chamber, peer into the antechamber, and see nested coffins.

 A golden death mask behind glass